The Five Doctors: Broadcast and reception

-The Five Doctors was first broadcast in the United States on the actual date of the programme's 20th anniversary.
+"The Five Doctors" was first broadcast in the United States on the actual date of the programme's 20th anniversary.
 The broadcast in the United Kingdom was delayed two days so it could coincide with the BBC's Children in Need charity night, with an outro in character by Peter Davison.
-There were a few segments in the BBC broadcast that had not been shown in the US airing.

-A four-part-serial version of the story was shown on BBC One, nightly between 14 August and 17 August 1984 at 6:15 p.m., achieving viewing figures of 4.7, 4.5, 3.7 and 4.8 million, respectively.
+A four-part-serial version of the story was shown on BBC1, nightly between 14 August and 17 August 1984 at 6:15 p.m., achieving viewing figures of 4.7, 4.5, 3.7 and 4.8 million, respectively.